timurtul/statecord/README.md

 ---
-It does not store all of your personal information like other RPC softwares and is privacy friendly.
 If you are interested in software developers or influencer fields, you can work with us!
 Come on, [join us!](https://wajex.net)